Louis B. Mayer: Early life

 According to his personal details in the U.S. immigration documents, the date was July 4, 1885.
 In addition he gave his birth year as 1882 in his marriage certificate while the April 1910 census states his age as 26 (b.1883).
-His parents were Jacob Meir and Sarah Meltzer (both Jewish) and he had two sisters — Yetta, born in c.
-1878 and Ida, born in c.
-1883.
+His parents were Jacob and Sarah (née Meltzer) Meir (both Jewish) and he had two sisters — Yetta, born ca. 1878 and Ida, born ca. 1883.
 Mayer first moved with his family to Long Island, where they lived from 1887 to 1892 and where his two brothers were born—Rubin, in April 1888 and Jeremiah, in April 1891.
 Then, they moved to Saint John, New Brunswick, where Mayer attended school.

 His father started a scrap metal business, J. Mayer & Son.
 An immigrant unskilled in any trade, he struggled to earn a living.
 Young Louis quit school at age twelve to work with his father and help support his family.
 He roamed the streets with a cart that said "Junk Dealer" and collected any scrap metal he came across.
 When the owner of a tin business, John Wilson, saw him with his cart, he began giving him copper trimmings which were of no use and Mayer considered Wilson to be his first partner and his best friend.
 Wilson remembered that he was impressed with the boy's good manners and bright personality.
 Whenever Mayer visited Saint John in later years, he placed flowers on Wilson's grave, just as he did on his mother's.

 "It was a crappy childhood", said Mayer's nephew Gerald.
 His family was poor and Mayer's father spoke little English and had no valuable skills.
-It thus became young Mayer's ambition and drive which supported the family.
+It thus became young Mayer's ambition and drive that supported the family.
 With his family speaking mostly Yiddish at home, his goal of self-education when he quit school was made more difficult.

-In his spare time, he hung around the York Theater, sometimes paying to watch the live vaudeville shows.
+In his spare time, he hung around the York Theatre, sometimes paying to watch the live vaudeville shows.
 He became enamored of the entertainment business.
 Then in 1904 the 20-year-old Mayer left Saint John for Boston, where he continued for a time in the scrap metal business, got married and took a variety of odd jobs to support his new family when his junk business lagged.